brentwalther/brentwalther.github.io/jcf/settings_profiles.md

 JCF works best when you have at the very least listed the expected accounts in your `master.ledger`.
 You may optionally have a separate `master.accounts` file containing an explicit account listing.

-As part of [setup](/jcf/setup.html#create-the-repo) you should have set up a master ledger with a bunch of income and expense accounts as part of setup.
-If you need to add more, simply edit your `master.ledger` to add explicit account lines like:
+As part of [setup](/jcf/setup.html#create-the-repo) you likely set up a master ledger with an explicit listing of income and expense accounts.
+As you begin cataloging transactions from more banks and financial institutions, just edit your `master.ledger` to new account listings like:

 ```
 account Expenses:My Expense Category:Sub Category